RinaldoWattiheluw/RinaldoWattiheluw/README.md

 - 👋 Hi, I’m @RinaldoWattiheluw
 - 👀 I’m interested in IT Infrastructure
-- 🌱 I’m currently learning Linux Administration, Docker, and AWS.
+- 🌱 I’m currently learning Linux Administration, Docker, Git, HTML and CSS, Java Programming and AWS to expand my skills.
 - 📫 How to reach me: rinaldowattiheluw@gmail.com

 <!---